On this page

 Strategy Development Service (SDS) options

-If the case includes complex analysis, it cannot be done with the websolve and the case needs to be submitted to the Optimo Financial SDS.
+If the case includes complex analysis that you are not able to do in Pathfinder yourself, it may need to be submitted to the Optimo Financial SDS.
 Complexities include, but are not limited to:

 - SMSFs with three or four members